cheat-sheets/writing-cheat-sheet/README.md

 It's all good.
 - **Not my cup of tea** - not what one likes or is interested in.
 - **It's raining cats and dogs**.
 Don't step in a poodle.
+- **I won't hold my breath**.
+It means that you don't expect it to happen, so you won't bother to hold your breath in anticipation, or "await with bated breath."
+It's used as mildly sarcastic humor.
+Ex.: I know he promised you a good job, but I won't hold my breath for that one.

 ### Happiness and Sadness